rosevoul/movie-recommender/README.md

 https://grouplens.org/datasets/movielens/20m/

-Additionally, the Wikipedia Movie Plots dataset, which contains ~35K plot summary descriptions scraped from Wikipedia.
+Additionally, the Wikipedia Movie Plots dataset is used, which contains ~35K plot summary descriptions scraped from Wikipedia.
 The data is contained in one file: `wiki_movie_plots_deduped.csv`